nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-03-05-cfo_salary_business_size.md

 <img alt="range of cfo salary" src="/images/content/small-medium-large.png" title="CFO Salary based on size of company" style="width: 63%; height: 63%">
 </center>

+**CFO compensation by company size:** Smaller companies may offer less in terms of base salary but can supplement with performance bonuses or equity to make the total compensation package more attractive.

 ### Small Companies (Revenue less than $50 million):

-- **Average Salary Range for CFOs in Small Businesses:**
+- **CFO salary for small company:**

 The average salary for a CFO in small companies is typically lower compared to larger companies.

+The compensation for a CFO in a small business typically ranges from $130,000 to $200,000 annually.

-According to PayScale, <a href="https://www.payscale.com/research/US/Job=Chief_Financial_Officer_(CFO)/Salary" target="_blank">the average salary for a CFO in 2024 is around $200,000</a>, but this can vary depending on the specific revenue of the company.
+According to PayScale, <a href="https://www.payscale.com/research/US/Job=Chief_Financial_Officer_(CFO)/Salary" target="_blank">the average salary for a CFO in 2024 is around $200,000</a>.

+This reflects the CFO salary based on revenue, which aligns with the company's ability to pay based on its financial size.

 - **Key Responsibilities and Challenges:**